cskeeters/slim_app/README.md

 # slim_app

-This repository builds a docker image for running web apps written in php with the Slim framework
+This repository builds a docker image for running web apps written in php with the Slim framework.

 This starts with [alpine_neovim](https://github.com/cskeeters/alpine_neovim) which has a configured bash and vim.